ShivamH1/100xDevs-Cohort3/Cohort 3/Web 2/NextJs/about.md

 - **Requires Server:** Cannot be distributed via CDN, necessitating a server for SSR, which can be costly.
 - **Highly Opinionated:** Makes it challenging to migrate away due to its specific conventions and structure.

+#### Note - When we run `npm run build` in React, we build a bundle of file which is none other that the html, css and js files.
+In Next.js, this command builds a production-ready application with optimized server-side rendering, static site generation, and route pre-rendering.